emilianoyoung/ai/_posts/2020-01-06-a-reality-check-on-artificial-intelligence-are-healthcare-claims-overblown.md

 ---
 category: news
 title: "A reality check on Artificial Intelligence: Are healthcare claims overblown?"
 excerpt: "Early experiments in AI provide a reason for caution, said Mildred Cho, a professor of pediatrics at Stanford’s Center for Biomedical Ethics.
-“It’s only a matter of time before something ..."
+“It’s only a matter of time before something like this leads to a serious health problem,” said Dr. Steven Nissen, chairman of cardiology at the Cleveland Clinic.
+Medical AI, which pulled in $1.6 ..."
 publishedDateTime: 2020-01-06T06:37:00Z
 sourceUrl: https://medcitynews.com/2020/01/a-reality-check-on-artificial-intelligence-are-healthcare-claims-overblown/
 type: article